Frequently Asked Questions

 Who is recommended to have a fetal heart ultrasound?

-It is recommended when a routine obstetric scan raises suspicion of a heart defect or rhythm disorder, when congenital heart disease runs in the family, in twin pregnancies, maternal diabetes, autoimmune disease, certain medications, viral infection, assisted reproduction, suspected chromosomal abnormality or maternal age over 37.
+It is recommended when a routine obstetric scan raises suspicion of a heart defect or rhythm disorder, when congenital heart disease runs in the family, in twin pregnancies, maternal diabetes, autoimmune disease, certain medications, viral infection, assisted reproduction, suspected chromosomal abnormality (for example, Down syndrome is associated with congenital heart disease in about 40–50% of cases) or maternal age over 37.
+A substantial proportion of detectable fetal heart defects also occurs in pregnancies without known risk factors, so the examination may be performed in apparently low-risk pregnancies when recommended by a specialist.

 How is fetal heart ultrasound different from a routine obstetric ultrasound?